YPares/porcupine/README.md

   the scientist's puny laptop and go bigger.
 This is time to "patch" the pipeline, make it run in different context, in the cloud, behind a scheduler, as jobs in a task queue reading its inputs from all kinds of databases.
-The devops will target the _resource tree_ framework (possibly without ever recompiling the pipeline, only by adjusting its configuration from the outside)
+The devops will target the _porcupine tree_ framework (possibly without ever recompiling the pipeline, only by adjusting its configuration from the outside)